 I am not saying that we should completely abandon event logging and metric monitoring.
 I just don’t see them as the most suitable sources of intelligence gathering in the field in which machines need to supervise other machines.
 Metrics do indeed have a place in understanding the environment (situation) in which an actor performs an activity when they give context to possible constraints on motion and consumption.
-The problem is we’ve pushed metrics, as well as logging, to the foreground in nearly all cases and not into the background.
-Because our tools and techniques view everything as a black box system that occasionally emit some sort of status blip we’ve lost sight (perception) of action that is fundamental to understanding both man and machine behavior.
+The problem is we’ve pushed metrics, as well as logging, to the foreground in nearly all cases and not to the background.
+Because our tools and techniques view everything as a black box system, occasionally emitting some sort of status blip, we’ve lost sight (perception) of action that is fundamental to understanding both man and machine behavior.

 What follows is a description of a video recording I’ve published here that demonstrates how metrics, automatically registered as JMX

 MBean instances, can be generated from the execution of instrumented dynamically weaved into Java class bytecode or invoked within a simulated playback of an application memory pertaining to the past or present.

 In the first segment of the video I instrumented a single Apache Cassandra server with the Satoris metering agent that has been configured to install the management metering extension.
 Here is the

 In the video I used the

 jconsole tool, distributed with the Java runtime, to inspect the

 management extension enabled every probe + metering tuple will have an associated